 Let’s start with a little more accuracy – neither are actually beans: coffee beans are seeds from the coffee plant while cocoa beans are the seeds from the cocoa pod.

 In a section I discuss the health benefits of coffee and cacao beans as a disclaimer and for clarification purposes, I am not a medic nor do I claim to be.
 No health advice is given nor should it be taken in the relevant section below.
 The information provided can easily be verified by highly trusted sources.

 Cocoa Beans And Coffee Beans – What Are They?

 Let’s talk a little about the two beans (ok seeds) in question.

-In its raw form, contrary to common belief they have a earthy bitter taste with a texture that is similar to coffee.
+In its raw form, contrary to common belief, they have aan earthy bitter taste with a texture that is similar to coffee.

-Like coffee they do contain caffeine, which I’ll talk about that in more details later.
-The Cocao tree and the Cacao pod grow predominantly in the Amazon basin region of South America and all across the tropics – almost the same areas and elevations as coffee all over what you may know as “the coffee belt”.
+Like coffee, they do contain caffeine, which I’ll talk about that in more detail later.
+The cocao tree and the cacao pod grow predominantly in the Amazon basin region of South America and all across the tropics – almost the same areas and elevations as coffee all over what you may know as “the coffee belt”.

 It is the coffee seeds that get dried, roasted and then brewed.
 Most people and regular coffee drinkers will wrongfully think there are only two main coffee beans that make the coffee drinks that we enjoy – Robusta and Arabic.

 This is pretty normal as these two contribute to 90% of all coffee beans sold.
 Arabica dominates, selling 2x as many as Robusta on a 60% Vs 30% basis.
 Often, both are used in a blend to enhance caffeine content.